iyaja/llama-fs/README.md

 Uh...
 Sending all my personal files to an API provider?!
 No thank you!

 BREAKING CHANGE: Now by default, llama-fs uses "incognito mode" (if you have not configured an environment key for "GROQ_API_KEY") allowing you route every request through Ollama instead of Groq.
 Since they use the same Llama 3 model, the perform identically.
 To use a different model, set the environment variable "MODEL" to a string which litellm can use as a model like "ollama/llama3" or "groq/llama3-70b-8192".
+Additionally, you can pick your image model by setting the "IMAGE_MODEL" environment variable to something like "ollama/moondream" or "gpt-4o" (defaults to moondream).

 ## How we built it